quantcdn/quant-admin-go/docs/RuleProxy.md

 ### NewRuleProxy

-`func NewRuleProxy(name string, uuid string, disabled bool, action string, actionConfig RuleProxyAction, ) *RuleProxy`
+`func NewRuleProxy(uuid string, disabled bool, action string, actionConfig RuleProxyAction, ) *RuleProxy`

 NewRuleProxy instantiates a new RuleProxy object
 This constructor will assign default values to properties that have it defined,